-The first three months of 2014 continued to produce a number of regulatory actions in an effort to improve economic conditions and increase liquidity in the financial markets as well as other actions related to the fall-out from the financial and foreclosure crises.
-Regulatory actions that could affect the value of our target assets, either positively or negatively, include attempts by the U.S. government to further streamline the refinancing process to allow more borrowers to refinance into lower interest rate mortgage loans; the new, streamlined loan modification initiative for borrowers that are 90+ days delinquent implemented by the government sponsored entities, or GSEs; the REO-to-rental program supported by the GSEs; the extension of both the Home Affordable Modification Program, or HAMP, and the Home Affordable Refinance Program 2.0, or HARP 2.0, through 2015; and the strict "ability-to-repay" and "qualified mortgage" regulations promulgated by the Consumer Financial Protection Bureau, or the CFPB.
-There are also a number of impending legislative proposals related to the eventual wind-down or phase out of the GSEs, including the Corker-Warner and Johnson-Crapo Bills, which would replace the GSEs with a new government agency, the Federal Mortgage Insurance Corporation, or FMIC; the Housing Opportunities Move the Economy (HOME) Forward Act, which would replace the GSEs with a new lender-owned cooperative; and the Protecting American Taxpayers and Homeowners (PATH) Act, which would end the taxpayer-funded bailout of the GSEs while phasing them out within five years.
+The first six months of 2014 continued to produce a number of regulatory and legislative actions in an effort to improve economic conditions and increase liquidity in the financial markets as well as other actions related to the fall-out from the financial and foreclosure crises.
+Regulatory actions that could affect the value and availability of our target assets, either positively or negatively, include attempts by the U.S. government to further streamline the refinancing process to allow more borrowers to refinance into lower interest rate mortgage loans; the streamlined loan modification initiative for borrowers that are 90+ days delinquent implemented by the government sponsored entities, or GSEs; the REO-to-rental program supported by the GSEs; the extension of both the Home Affordable Modification Program, or HAMP, and the Home Affordable Refinance Program 2.0, or HARP 2.0, through 2015; and the strict "ability-to-repay" and "qualified mortgage" regulations promulgated by the Consumer Financial Protection Bureau, or the CFPB.
+There are also a number of impending legislative proposals related to the eventual wind-down or phase out of the GSEs, including the Corker-Warner bill, the Johnson-Crapo bill, and the Delaney-Carney-Himes Partnership to Strengthen Homeownership bill, all of which would replace the GSEs with a new government agency, the Federal Mortgage Insurance Corporation, or FMIC; the Housing Opportunities Move the Economy (HOME) Forward Act, which would replace the GSEs with a new lender-owned cooperative; and the Protecting American Taxpayers and Homeowners (PATH) Act, which would end the taxpayer-funded bailout of the GSEs while phasing them out within five years.
 It remains uncertain if any proposal will ultimately become legislation.
+The Federal Home Loan Banks recently implemented a voluntary three-month moratorium on the admission of new captive insurance companies as members.
+While this moratorium does not impact our subsidiary's FHLB membership, we continue to closely monitor matters tha